HenryTortor-Owei/CUSTOMER_AND_PRODUCT_SALES_ANALYSIS/README.md

 In total, there are 7 questions which were desired to be answered:
 #### Trends over time
-1. What are Yearly sales,customers,quantity and order totals?
+1. What are Yearly sales, customers, quantity and order totals?

 #### Cumulative analysis
 1. Find the 3-month moving average of sales
 2. Find the monthly running total of sales

 #### Performance Analysis
-1. Analyze the performance of products by comparing each product’s sales to both its average sales performance over the whole period and the previous year's performance
+3. Analyze the performance of products by comparing each product’s sales to both its average sales performance over the whole period and the previous year's performance

 #### Proportional Analysis
-1. Analyse product categories to find which contributes the most to product sales
+4. Analyse product categories to find which contributes the most to product sales

 #### Data Segmenntation
-1. What is the contribution of each products to sales, group them into segments.
+5. What is the contribution of each products to sales, group them into segments.
-2. Group customers into three segments based on their spending behaviour:
+6. Group customers into three segments based on their spending behaviour:
   - VIP: At least 12 months of spending and total spend of more than 5000 Euros
   - Regular: At least 12 months of spending but total spend is 5000 Euros or less
   - New: Less than 12 months of spending